southojere/website-remakes/html-css-hero-animation/README.md

 ## Landing page remake #1

-Main focus was on using GSAP and Scroll magic to create nice animations.
+Followed a online tutorial with the main focus on learning/using GSAP and Scroll magic to create nice animations.

 Running the website: